 6. Switch up cookie swaps

 Cookies are a big part of the holidays, but they don’t have to be a big part of YOUR holiday.
 Decline all cookie swaps, and suggest a different swap instead.
 Focus on foods that will help you stay healthy — how about swapping favorite teas, beloved spices or whole-grain holiday muffins and breads?

 7. Trade in some traditions

 - Ask the family to take a hike.
-Instead of going straight to dessert after Thanksgiving dinner, propose a family walk around the block.
+Instead of going straight to dessert after Thanksgiving or Christmas dinner, propose a family walk around the block.
 We know that when we get up out of the chair and walk, we’re much less likely to have dessert because we’ve distracted ourselves.
-(We tend to be on autopilot at Thanksgiving and don’t even realize what we’re eating.)
+(We tend to be on autopilot at holiday meals and don’t even realize what we’re eating.)
 And we’re getting some exercise.